bigin/Scriptor/docs/install.md

 The command will:

 1. Confirm the database path: `About to seed /path/to/data/imanager.db.
 Type INSTALL to proceed:`.
 Type `INSTALL` and press Enter.
-2. Prompt for an admin password (12 characters minimum, echo suppressed) and ask you to confirm it.
+2. Prompt for an admin password (8 characters minimum, echo suppressed) and ask you to confirm it.
+The minimum matches iManager's `PasswordFieldType` so the editor's change-password form accepts the same passwords.
 3. Create the Pages and Users categories with their fields, seed an `admin` user, and add a Home page.

 You should see four `[n/4]` progress lines and a final summary